enigmatry/entry-angular-building-blocks/libs/entry-components/validation/README.md

 }
 ```

-When set like this, we can generate, using [NSwag](https://github.com/RicoSuter/NSwag), client side models for _Bad Request_ responses, that can be then used with `setValidationErrorsToForm(error, form)` method as input parameter.
+When set like this, we can generate, using [NSwag](https://github.com/RicoSuter/NSwag), client side models for _Bad Request_ responses, that can be then used with `setServerSideValidationErrors(error, form)` method as input parameter.

 This is because we based our `IValidationProblemDetails` interface on [ValidationProblemDetails](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.validationproblemdetails?view=aspnetcore-7.0) class.